Izzy4me/developer-jutra-course/M3/gta-s2-deliveroo/plan-differentCarsSelection.prompt.md

     this.carColor = carConfig.color;
     CONFIG.applyCarConfig(carConfig);

-    // Reset player car with new config this.player.reset(0, 0, 0);
+    // Update player car with new config, type, and color this.player.carType = carType;
+    this.player.setColor(carConfig.color);
+    this.player.reset(this.player.x, this.player.y, this.player.angle);

     return true;
 }